Los Angeles School Bus Injury Attorney

 Along with the high demand for school buses and bus routes comes the added worry of the occasional bus accident.
 The lack of safety features on most school buses can lead to devastating injuries for all students.
 Bus accidents can also include the tragic situation when a student is hit by another car while either entering or exiting the bus.

-In fact, the vast number of injuries caused by school bus related accidents stem from the loading and unloading of schools, often while students are exiting the bus.
+In fact, the vast number of injuries caused by school bus-related accidents stem from the loading and unloading of schools, often while students are exiting the bus.
 It is extremely important for drivers to heed the school warning signs, although many drivers become impatient and purposely drive around school buses, regardless of the “stop” sign.
 This can result in severe injuries to children exiting the school bus.
-As the parent of a child injured in a school bus accident in Los Angeles county, you are entitled to bring a claim for your child’s injuries against the responsible party.
+As the parent of a child injured in a school bus accident in Los Angeles County, you are entitled to bring a claim for your child’s injuries against the responsible party, our Los Angeles school bus injury attorney can help you through the legal process.

 Safety To and From School